Carnegie Library Building (Athens, Georgia)

-The Carnegie Library Building is an historic building in Athens, Georgia.
+The Carnegie Library Building is a historic building in Athens, Georgia.
 It was one of many such libraries donated by Andrew Carnegie which were named Carnegie Library after him.

 It was designed as an academic library to serve a teaching college, the State Normal School (Athens, Georgia).

 Funds were donated on March 5, 1905, and construction was completed in 1910.

 History

 In 1932 the University of Georgia's Department of Education assumed control of training for teachers in the state.
 The normal school was taken over by the University of Georgia and became known as Coordinate College.

 In 1953, the normal school campus was sold to the U.S. government for use as the Navy Supply Corps School.

 The library was used as the Navy Supply Corps Museum.